DinoExchange (DINO) Price Reaches $0.0562

-DinoExchange (CURRENCY:DINO) traded down 0.6% against the U.S. dollar during the one day period ending at 20:00 PM E.T. on January 24th.
-In the last seven days, DinoExchange has traded down 1.6% against the U.S. dollar.
-One DinoExchange coin can now be purchased for about $0.0562 or 0.00000156 BTC on popular exchanges.
-DinoExchange has a total market cap of $397,315.92 and approximately $95.00 worth of DinoExchange was traded on exchanges in the last day.
+DinoExchange (CURRENCY:DINO) traded up 0.3% against the dollar during the 1-day period ending at 20:00 PM ET on January 27th.
+One DinoExchange coin can currently be purchased for $0.0562 or 0.00000152 BTC on popular cryptocurrency exchanges.
+Over the last week, DinoExchange has traded 1.5% lower against the dollar.
+DinoExchange has a market capitalization of $397,321.15 and approximately $20.00 worth of DinoExchange was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.